ng2plus/web-storage/README.md

 * errors emitter
 * well tested (all possible parts are covered)
 * built on top of TypeScript and ES6, packed via webpack
-* clean package after installing without redundant trash
+* clean package after `npm install` without redundant trash

 > (1) broadcasting is available via [BroadcastChannel API](https://developer.mozilla.org/en-US/docs/Web/API/Broadcast_Channel_API).
 You have to make sure that your target platform supports the API in order to use this feature.
 You also can include polyfill that adds `BroadcastChannel`